-What is the treatment for a lateral collateral ligament (LCL) injury?
+What is the treatment for a lateral collateral ligament (LCL) injury in the elbow?

 The majority of lateral collateral ligament (LCL) elbow injuries respond well to treatment with non-surgical therapies.
 Initial treatment may include applying a splint for a short period of time to immobilize the elbow joint.
 A combination of rest, ice, and non-steroidal anti-inflammatory medications (NSAIDs) is also utilized to alleviate any discomfort or swelling.
 Although rare, surgical intervention may be necessary for patients with severe LCL injuries or failed treatment with non-surgical therapies.
 The goal of surgically repairing or reconstructing the lateral collateral ligament is to restabilize the elbow joint to restore function.
 Dr. Ronak Mukesh Patel, orthopedic elbow doctor, treats patients in Sugar Land, Pearland, and the Houston, Texas area, who have experienced a lateral collateral ligament injury and are in need of surgical reconstruction.

-How is a lateral collateral ligament repair performed?
+How is an elbow lateral collateral ligament repair performed?

 A lateral collateral ligament (LCL) repair is an open surgery that is performed under anesthesia.
 The patient is positioned lying on their back (supine) with the affected elbow resting on an arm support.
 When stabilized, an incision is created along the lateral elbow that is slightly larger than the incisions used in arthroscopic procedures.
 The larger incision allows Dr. Patel to visualize the surrounding elbow structures while completing the necessary repairs.
 Dr. Patel uses a specific method to repair the LCL.
 This technique utilizes a tendon graft, either from the patient (autograft) or donor tissue (allograft), to provide a surface for new tissue to develop.
 Dr. Patel creates a small bone tunnel through the distal humerus and the proximal ulna near the attachment points of the native LCL.
 Sutures are then attached to the new ligament and passed through the bone tunnels to fasten in place.
 It is important that the new ligament be situated as close to the original ligament as possible for the best surgical outcome.

-What is the recovery period like after lateral collateral ligament repair?
+What is the recovery period like after an elbow LCL repair?

 The patient’s age, specific injury, medical history, activity level, and desired recovery goals can determine the recovery period following a lateral collateral ligament (LCL) repair.
 The majority of patients can expect a full recovery with a return to normal daily and athletic activities in approximately 3 to 4 months.
 The recovery timeline, however, is greatly impacted by the patient’s willingness to comply with post-operative care instructions.
 In general, patients in Sugar Land, Pearland, and the Houston, Texas area can expect the following: